Common Symptoms of TMJ/TMD

 Diagnosing TMJ/TMD

-To diagnose and accurately determine the cause of your TMJ/TMD, your dentist at Weston Dental Specialists Group will conduct a comprehensive examination that may include:
+To diagnose and accurately determine the cause of your TMJ/TMD, your dentist at Weston Dental Specialists Group will conduct a comprehensive examination that may include:- Medical History Review: A detailed review of your medical and dental history, including any previous jaw injuries, dental procedures, or existing health conditions.

 - Physical Exam: A thorough examination of your jaw, teeth, and oral structures to identify signs of wear, misalignment, or other concerns that may contribute to your TMJ/TMD symptoms.